 Our efforts have been noticed on a nationwide level.

-We partnered with Regional Economic Development Inc and were one of six organizations in the nation to receive a grant from Smart Growth America, the Economic Development Administration and Recast City to encourage local, small-scale manufacturing.
+The Loop Community Improvement District was one of six organizations in the nation to receive a grant from Smart Growth America, the Economic Development Administration and Recast City to encourage local, small-scale manufacturing.
 Just a year later, we partnered with Jabberwocky Studios and were named one of five Maker Cities by Etsy and the Mastercard Center for Inclusive Growth.

 We're not just reaching out to Columbia's hidden economy of makers and creatives, we're creating pathways for those left out of the traditional funding and start up process, often women and minorities.
 Our goal is a one-stop shop of resources for a diverse range of makers with a shared branding program, a community-wide awareness campaign, an online makers directory, educational workshops, regular maker meet-ups, pop ups and tasting events, and assistance locating manufacturing space along The Loop corridor.